FDA vaccine chief leaving agency after less than 3 months

 Dr. Vinay Prasad “did not want to be a distraction” and was stepping down from his role as the FDA’s top vaccine regulator “to spend more time with his family,” a spokesperson for the Department of Health and Human Services said in a statement late Tuesday.

 Two people familiar with the situation told The Associated Press that Prasad was ousted following several recent controversies.
-The people spoke on condition of anonymity to discuss internal personnel matters.
+They spoke on condition of anonymity to discuss internal personnel matters.
+Prasad did not immediately respond to requests for comment Wednesday morning.

+FDA's drug center director, Dr. George Tidmarsh, will take over Prasad's job in an acting role, according to an agency email shared with the AP.
+Tidmarsh started at the FDA last week after a decades-long career as a pharmaceutical executive and adjunct professor.

-Prasad joined the FDA in May after years as an academic researcher at the University of California San Francisco, where he frequently criticized the FDA's approach to drug approvals and COVID-19 vaccines.
+Prasad joined the FDA in May from the University of California San Francisco, where he frequently criticized the FDA’s approach to drug approvals and COVID-19 vaccines.

-His contrarian approach appeared to match FDA Commissioner Marty Makary, who repeatedly praised Prasad’s work and intellect.
+His contrarian approach appeared to match that of his boss FDA Commissioner Marty Makary, who repeatedly praised Prasad’s work and intellect.

-But in recent weeks Prasad became a target of conservative activists, including Laura Loomer, who flagged Prasad's past statements criticizing Trump and praising liberal independent Senator Bernie Sanders.
+But in recent weeks Prasad became a target of right-wing activists, including Laura Loomer, who flagged Prasad’s past statements criticizing Trump and praising liberal independent Senator Bernie Sanders.

 “How did this Trump-hating Bernie Bro get into the Trump admin???”
 Loomer posted on X last week.